 Large Christmas markets are also traditionally located in other areas of Paris: near the Eiffel Tower, at the Great Arch of La Défense, at Notre Dame Cathedral, at Saint-Lazare station, at Saint-Germain Cathedral.
 Festive Christmas villages will open at the foot of the Montparnasse Tower and the Church of Saint-Sulpice.
 The working period, schedule, and addresses of the main Parisian Christmas fairs can be found here.

 One of the universal ways to treat yourself and keep warm on a frosty December day is to drink a cup of thick sweet-scented hot chocolate.
 In winter, there is a real cult of chocolat chaud in Paris, and many famous pastry shops compete whose drink is the best: moderately sweet, hot and with the discreet aftertaste of cocoa beans.
 There are many well-known pastry shops and cafes where hot chocolate is a signature drink, and its serving is almost a ritual in itself.
-For example, you can drop by Un Dimanche à Paris (in the 6th), a luxury chocolatier concept store with a huge selection of sweets.

 It is difficult to imagine a more traditional Christmas drink than mulled wine (or vin chaud in French).
 The tradition of drinking hot spiced wine in winter came, logically, from the North.
 It was served to keep warm at German, Austrian and Alsatian Christmas markets.
 Its main ingredients are wine, spices (cinnamon, cloves, black pepper, star anise) and fruits (orange and lemon).